Tier 2 Visa Mortgages UK: Foreign National Mortgages

 Can you get a Tier 2 Visa mortgage with bad credit?

-If you’ve struggled with credit problems in the past, you might be wondering whether this will make it impossible for you to get a foreign national mortgage loan.
-And, while it can certainly complicate your application further, bad credit won’t necessarily stop you from purchasing the UK home of your dreams.
+If you’ve struggled with bad credit in the past, you might be wondering whether this will make it impossible for you to get a foreign national mortgage loan.
+And, while it can certainly complicate your application further, credit problems won’t necessarily stop you from purchasing the UK home of your dreams.
 Your chosen lender will consider your unique application in full, also looking at other factors such as the size of your mortgage deposit and what your income looks like.
 So, credit issues won’t automatically mean that your application is going to be rejected.

 You may be seen as a high-risk borrower, though, which will limit the number of mortgage products that are available to you, and the rates you can access will often be higher.
 If you’re particularly worried about your past credit issues making your mortgage too expensive, it could be worth holding off for a few years to work on your rating.
 In the UK, most credit issues will fall off your record after six years, which can give you access to a much wider range of options when taking out your home loan.
-Speaking to a seasoned mortgage broker is the best way to work out what the most suitable route is going to be for your situation.

 Can I get a buy-to-let mortgage with a Tier 2 Visa?